 You can find resources on the web for colors to let you get the right one for you.

-And finally you’ll notice the !important section at the end.
-That just tells the web browser that this piece of code is more important than any other pieces of code that might be present in your site that talk about applying a box shadow.
+And finally, you’ll notice the !important section at the end.
+That just tells the web browser that this piece of code is more important than any other piece of code that might be present in your site that talks about applying a box shadow.

 And that’s it.
 Shadows are pretty easy, and they can add a nice little extra bit of pop to your site.